 It’s typically used for Red Velvet Cake, Banana Cake and Banana Bars, Pumpkin Cakes (like this Pumpkin Crunch Cake and Pumpkin Ale Cupcakes), Spice Cake, Gingerbread, and Carrot Cake, but it’s delicious on so many other treats!

 It’s great on a variety of other cakes, cupcakes, cookies, muffins, and more.
 It goes well with a variety of flavors such as maple, strawberry, raspberry, orange, cinnamon, chocolate, coconut, apple, and even lemon.
+It would be great on these Birthday Brownies!

 This fluffy Cream Cheese Frosting helps make the BEST treats!